 Just when you least expect it, up pops a “vintage model European monarch” who levitates by way of another heli-hat gadget.
 His signature method of attack is to launch spherical projectiles at you.
 Flying Circus is jam-packed with famous historical figure centric satire.
 The Python troupe are Oxford/Cambridge educated graduates, they know their history and took every opportunity to mock it mercilessly.
 This particular monarch was reproduced from an animation sequence found in series 2 episode 1.

 Naturally ‘Le Fromage Grand’ is the chief Spanish Inquisition interrogator – Cardinal Ximinez – who hurtles around in an airborne ‘comfy chair’ discharging soft cushions at you.
-‘Spanish Inquisition’ is the title of series 2 episode 2, one that revolves around various parodies of the characters’ 16th century real life counterparts.
+‘Spanish Inquisition’ is the title of series 2 episode 2, one that revolves around various parodies of the characters’ 16th-century real-life counterparts.
 They all begin with a trivial remark that rapidly descends into an intense barrage of probing questions, culminating in the spontaneous appearance of the Cardinal and his henchmen who deliver the catchphrase, “no-one expects the Spanish Inquisition”.

 “Our chief weapon is surprise!
 Surprise and fear!
 Fear and surprise – our two weapons are fear and surprise and ruthless efficiency – our three weapons are fear, surprise, and ruthless efficiency, and an almost fanatical devotion to the Pope – our four – no… amongst our weapons… amongst our weaponry, are such elements as fear, surprise… I’ll come in again.”

 Putting the nosy parker in his place, the final consumables gifting session takes place between yourself and your charlady better half, Mrs Gumby.
 Assuming you managed to collect sufficient Spam along the way to earn all four morsels of your sentient brain, they leap back inside your skull unprompted.
-Old grabby hand replaces your cranium, you transform into a bowler hat wearing businessman and scuttle off screen crab-style to enter into the “exciting world of chartered accountancy”.
+Old grabby hand replaces your cranium, you transform into a bowler hat-wearing businessman and scuttle off-screen crab-style to enter into the “exciting world of chartered accountancy”.
 No doubt we would have become a lion tamer had we not been advised against it by a vocation guidance counsellor.

 A commercial break follows to inform you of the “other games in this series: Advanced Stockbroker Simulator, Mr Putey Goes Quantity Surveying, Hack, Slay, Maim and Bookkeeping, Ninja Freemasonry, and many others.”

 An anagram of ‘The End’ obviously, a reference to the ‘The Man Who Speaks in Anagrams’ sketch (S03E04).
 It’s like page 71 all over again.
 “Oh, what a disappointment.”
-Not that I’m one to complain; I’d be inundated with complaints and my email provider wouldn’t approve of that sort of mullarky.
+Not that I’m one to complain; I’d be inundated with complaints and my email provider wouldn’t approve of that sort of malarky.
 That certainly would give them cause for complaint.

 “I have one of those creative dyslexic brains which tends to look at a word, and break it up, and look at it backward.”